K0-P0/Server-Rack-builder-Web-client-/README.md

+Website link in case you dont want to download this: https://serverbuild.kopo.click/

 # Server Rack Planner Web

 A lightweight, secure, and fully client-side tool for planning server rack layouts.
 Visualize your homelab or enterprise setup with drag-and-drop simplicity.